tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 You can see in this example we actually count down (`countdown--`), using 0 as the condition for when we
 will terminate our loop.
-The structure may feel very different since the parenthesis are actually
+This structure may feel very different since the parenthesis are actually
-accepting three conditions instead of one.
-First you define a variable to use in a for loop,
+accepting three separate conditions instead of one.
+First you define a variable to use in the for loop,
-then you define the condition to run until, and last you define something to happen at the end
+then you define the condition to run until, and last you define something that happens at the end
-of each loop (usually manipulating the variable you created).
-Here would be the same result as a
+of each iteration of the loop (usually manipulating the variable you created).
+Here would be the same
-while loop:
+result instead as a while loop:

 ```ts
 let countdown: number = 5;